 The Aftermath Of The Famine

-The famine had a direct impact on the population of Ireland, which dropped from 8.1 million in 1941 to 6.55 million in 1951.
+The famine had a direct impact on the population of Ireland, which dropped from 8.1 million in 1841 to 6.55 million in 1852.
 It is estimated that one million people died as a result of the famine while many more migrated to other countries.
 Several people have described the famine as a genocide due to the slow and inadequate measures by the British to take action.
-Several memorial monuments have been erected in several parts of the globe in honor of those who died.
+Several memorial monuments have been erected in several parts of the world in honor of those who died.

 Your MLA Citation